rspace-os/.github/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: tilorspace

 ---
+**⚠️ Please make sure not to include sensitive or confidential information.**

 **Describe the bug**
-A clear and concise description of what the bug is. ⚠️ Please make sure not to include sensitive or confidential information.
+A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior: